msnabiel/Water-Quality-Monitor-Vegetable-Hydroponics/README.md

 - **Ultrasonic Level Sensor**: Monitors the water level in the hydroponic tank.
 - **Bio-ExG Sensor**: Measures the bioelectrical signals of the plants.
 - **Relay Module**: Controls the water pump for irrigation based on water level readings.
+## Usage

+- **Real-Time Data**: The dashboard will display real-time sensor data such as TDS value, water level, and pump status.
+- **Pump Control**: The pump is controlled based on the water level detected by the ultrasonic sensor.
+The relay will automatically turn the pump on or off as needed.

+## Technologies Used

+- **Arduino IDE**: For programming the Arduino.
+- **Node.js**: Backend for communication between Arduino and frontend.
+- **WebSocket**: Real-time data transmission.
+- **React.js**: Frontend for the user dashboard.
+- **Chart.js**: For visualizing sensor data on the dashboard.

 ## Installation